slavaandrejev/simdtrans/README.md

 \end{pmatrix}
 $$

 We are almost there.
-Now it's time overcome the fundamental AVX limitation: the 128-bit barrier.
-We need to swap the high 128 bits of one ymm register with low bits of another.
+Now it's time to overcome the fundamental AVX limitation: the 128-bit barrier.
+We need to swap the high 128 bits of one ymm register with the low bits of another.
 The only way to do it is through an intermediate register.

 ```gas